Esri/calcite-design-system/packages/calcite-components/src/components/dialog/Dialog.md

 - do we need escapeDisabled?

 - placement property: add as feat?
 - alerts slot: should this be on panel???
+Add as separate feat?
 - overriding messages on internal components?
 - renderStyle??